oktadev/draft-enterprise-cross-app-authz/README.md

 - Requesting Application has a registered OAuth 2.0 Client with the Resource Application
 - Enterprise has established a trust relationship between their IdP and the Requesting Application for SSO and Cross-Application Authorization
 - Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Cross-Application Authorization
-- Enterprise has granted the Requesting Application to act on-half of users for the Resource Application with a set of scopes
+- Enterprise has granted the Requesting Application to act on-behalf of users for the Resource Application with a set of scopes

-### Contraints
+### Constraints

 Token Exchange *should* only be supported for confidential clients.
-Public clients *must* redirect with an OAuth 2.0 Authorization Request
+Public clients *must* redirect with an OAuth 2.0 Authorization Request.

 ### SSO user with Enterprise IdP (SAML or OIDC)